wwu-pi/tutorials/lectures/acse/050_Xtext.md

     ![Launch Runtime Eclipse](images/LaunchRuntimeEclipse.png)
     "Launch Runtime Eclipse" from the Run dropdown menu

-1. In the new instance, create a new general project.
+1. In the new instance, create a new general Java project.
    Therein, create a new file that has the extension specified in step 3 (e.g., *test.cdsl*).
    Click *Yes* when asked if you want to add the Xtext nature to the project.
 1. Start typing ...

-For further details, please refer to the [Xtext documentation](http://www.eclipse.org/Xtext/documentation.html).
-If you have any questions, please direct them to the Learnweb discussion forum.
+For further details, please refer to the [Xtext documentation](http://www.eclipse.org/Xtext/documentation/).
+If you have any questions, feel free to ask them in the Learnweb discussion forum.